A BRAVE NEW WORLD: A comprehensive guide to smash Veganuary

 Most importantly, prepare to slip up occasionally.
 It can be incredibly difficult sticking to a strict plant-based diet, so its important not to give up or beat yourself up if you fall off the wagon.
 After all, all vegans accidentally eat a cracker containing pesky milk powder at some point along their journey.
 Remember, every positive aspect of a plant-based lifestyle is on a spectrum, where doing something is always better than doing nothing.

 5) "SALAD IN A PASTY!?
 YOU FILTHY PERVERT"

-When following a plant-based diet people suddenly become very interested in what you’re eating.
-Hopefully you’ll receive lots of support, but be prepared for the occasion raised-eyebrow at the Sunday family dinner or even negative comment from a colleague, friend or Piers Morgan.
-Rather than become disillusioned or angry, engage with that person in a respectful, constructive conversation!
+When following a plant-based diet, people suddenly become very interested in what you’re eating.
+Hopefully you’ll receive lots of support, but be prepared for the occasion raised-eyebrow at the Sunday family dinner or even a negative comment from a colleague, friend or Piers Morgan.
+Rather than become disillusioned or angry, engage with that person in a respectful, constructive conversation.
 Remember, veganism will always have its critics, and you can’t convince everyone.
 Once you have accepted this fact, you’ll be much happier for the rest of the month.